Code-Institute-Submissions/memory_game_ms2/readme.md

 ### Test protocols

 Jasmine test:
   The Fisher-Yates (aka Knuth) Shuffle function was tested using Jasmine to ensure that an array of expected length was returned as well as additional tests, I am grateful to my mentor for this suggestion.
+The jasmine test also checked that the returned array contained an appropriate pictogram character and that it did not include an inappropriate character.

 User test
   Start_screen: